 A hernia occurs when an internal part of the body (such as the intestine), pushes through a weakness in the overlying muscle wall, resulting in a soft lump.
-The groin pain can increase with exercise and even when coughing.
-Read more about the different types of hernia and the symptoms and treatment of each.
+Symptoms include pain in the groin or abdomen which is worse with activity or coughing.

 Symptoms include a sudden pain when straining or lifting which often eases after the initial period of pain or discomfort.
 A soft lump can often be felt in the lower abdomen or groin area depending on which type.
 The lump may come and go as the internal part moves in and out of the gap in the muscle wall.
 Sometimes the lump will completely disappear when lying down or grow bigger when coughing or sneezing which may also trigger pain.
 There are several types of a hernia which are classified based on location with the two most common types being an inguinal hernia and a femoral hernia.

 Symptoms - An inguinal hernia occurs when part of the internal tissue which can be fat, muscle or intestine bulge through a weakness in the overlying abdominal wall causing pain, discomfort and other complications.
 Symptoms include pain in the groin during exercise.
 The pain is likely to increase when coughing or sneezing.
 A bulge in the groin area which often disappears when you lay down.

 If it is not treated further contents of the abdomen such as the intestines can protrude causing it to grow.
 The intestines can become pinched, causing blockages and ischemia which is a lack of blood to the area which can eventually cause fatal consequences.

 This is a protrusion of the contents of the abdomen (belly) through the inguinal canal.
 It usually appears as a swelling in the groin area.
 Eighty percent are inguinal, men are 25 times more likely to suffer an inguinal one and 5% of the population could suffer at some point.